This article will help you read and understand your pathology report for serous borderline tumour of the ovary.

 The inside of the cysts are lined by a type of cell called serous cells.
 These cells produce a clear fluid which fills the inside of the tumour.
 The cysts with thick walls and the solid areas may have small finger like projections of tissue.
 Pathologists call these projections papillary.

-Why is this important?
-The more solid areas and papillary projections are what make a serous borderline tumour different from a serous cystadenoma.
+he more solid areas and papillary projections are what make a serous borderline tumour different from a serous cystadenoma.

 For most women, the diagnosis of serous borderline tumour is only made when the entire tumour has been surgically removed and sent to a pathologist for examination.
 The fallopian tube and uterus may be removed at the same time.